Access the Web UI with Tunneling

 Available in VPC

-By default, you can access the Ambari web UI by using the cluster admin account and password you entered when creating the cluster.
-However, the web UIs below including HDFS name node UI can only be accessed via SSH tunneling.
+By default, you can access the Ambari Web UI using the cluster administrator account and password you entered when creating the cluster.
+However, the following web UIs, such as the HDFS NameNode UI, can only be accessed via SSH tunneling.

 • HDFS NameNode UI